×

 Creating environmentally friendly art is essential in fostering a sustainable and responsible approach to artistic expression.

 The art world continually adapts and innovates to overcome existing challenges.
 As the momentum towards sustainability gains strength, the future holds immense potential for a more eco-conscious art industry, paving the way for an environmentally friendly and responsible creative community.
+Diverse and inclusive art practices contribute to sustainable and equitable art communities, enriching the collective efforts toward long-term cultural and environmental well-being.
 In this dynamic landscape, artists, organisations, and initiatives collectively contribute to a narrative where artistic expression harmonises seamlessly with ecological mindfulness, promising a vibrant and sustainable creative future.

 Venice Biennale | Highlights 2024